Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: The KamLAND experiment

 KamLAND started its data taking in March 2002.
 Pre-SN $\bar{\nu}_e$ are expected to be detected through IBD processes, which is the main interaction channel for these neutrinos in KamLAND.
 Positrons produced in the process lose their kinetic energy within the LS medium and annihilate with electrons, emitting two 511-keV $\gamma$ rays (prompt events).
 Neutrons , with a mean lifetime of 207.5$\pm$2.8\,$\mu$s, are captured by protons, releasing 2.2\,MeV $\gamma$ rays (delayed events).
 By using the time and spatial correlation between the prompt and the delayed events, we achieve low-background conditions in the detection of $\bar{\nu}_e$.

-In 2011, an 1.54\,m radius inner balloon containing Xe-loaded liquid scintillator (Xe-LS) was installed in the center of the main balloon as a part of the KamLAND Zero-Neutrino Double-Beta Decay (KamLAND-Zen) experiment~\citep{KamLANDZen}.
-The inner balloon was updated to have a 1.92\,m radius to house double amount of Xe-LS in 2018~\citep{KamLANDZen2022}.
+In 2011, an inner balloon of 1.54\,m radius containing Xe-loaded liquid scintillator (Xe-LS) was installed in the center of the main balloon as a part of the KamLAND Zero-Neutrino Double-Beta Decay (KamLAND-Zen) experiment~\citep{KamLANDZen}.
+The inner balloon was updated to have a 1.92\,m radius to house double the amount of Xe-LS in 2018~\citep{KamLANDZen2022}.
 The center region is not used for the $\bar{\nu}_e$ analysis because of backgrounds from the inner balloon and its support materials.

-The energy and vertex of an event within the balloon can be reconstructed using the timing and charge distributions of scintillation photons recorded by the PMTs.
-The reconstruction algorithms are calibrated with on-axis and off-axis radioactive sources deployed from a glove box installed at the top of the detector.
-Using these calibration sources and naturally occurring radioactive sources, the energy resolution is estimated to be ${6.4\%/\sqrt{E_{\textrm {visible}}(\textrm{MeV})}}$ and the vertex resolution is estimated to be ${12\,\text{cm}/\sqrt{E_{\textrm {visible}}(\textrm{MeV})}}$, respectively, where $E_{\textrm {visible}}$ is visible energy in the KamLAND detector.
-The nonlinear and particle-dependent effects of the conversion between deposited (real) energy and $E_{\textrm {visible}}$ are also calibrated with a model incorporating Birks quenching and Cherenkov emission.
+The energy and vertex of an event can be reconstructed using the timing and charge distributions of scintillation photons recorded by the PMTs.
+The reconstruction algorithms are calibrated with radioactive sources deployed from the top of the detector~\citep{KamLAND:2009ply,Banks:2014hra}.
+Using these calibration sources, the energy resolution is estimated to be ${6.4\%/\sqrt{E_{\textrm {rec}}(\textrm{MeV})}}$ and the vertex resolution is estimated to be ${12\,\text{cm}/\sqrt{E_{\textrm {rec}}(\textrm{MeV})}}$, respectively, where $E_{\textrm {rec}}$ is reconstructed energy.
+The nonlinear and particle-dependent effects of the conversion between deposited (real) energy and $E_{\textrm {rec}}$ are also calibrated with the Birk’s formula~\citep{Birks:1951boa} and contribution of Cherenkov emission.